bayang/jelu/README.md

 ## Purpose

-This app main purpose is to track read books and to-read list.
+This app main purpose is to track what you have read, what you are reading and what you want to read.

 It acts as a self hosted "personal Goodreads" because I became tired of switching providers every time an online service was shut.

-I became tired of having to export and reimport my data each time with data loss in the process.
+I also became tired of having to export and reimport my data each time with data loss in the process.

-Also I wanted control on my data, so Jelu offers an API you can script or integrate with third party tools or services (which you cannot do with the vast majority of other online services).
+Also I wanted control on my data, so Jelu offers an API you can script or integrate with any third party tool or service (which you cannot do with the vast majority of other online services).

 All my data is now located into a single-file database which can be saved anywhere.